AliciaFrederick/choice-and-chance/content/System/index.md

 This is a game mechanic.
 If you know a Spell Effect being cast, you can make a contested roll, whoever is further under their target number wins, tie goes to the caster.
 If successful, the caster does not lose the form, but the effect is nullified.
 If failed, lose a vitality.
 Must be within the maximum range you can produce with that effect.

-#### Spell Parameters and Considerations
+#### Spell Parameters

 - Distance - follows [[System/index#Zones|zone]] categories, maximum is Distant, cost 2 per zone.
 - Damage - 2 per damage.
 - Duration - forms with duration must be concentrated on, and other forms cannot be cast
 	- Increasing duration costs 2 points per increase, and are categorized as follows: instant, 1 round, 1 minute, 10 minutes, 1 hour, 1 day.
 - Targets: allied or enemy targets, costs 2 per target; convert spell into an AoE, Close-sized circle, cost 8
 - Spell Silence - cannot be used on damage forms, cost 5.